-We believe in the existence and autonomy of the Local Church which is comprised of all those who profess faith in Jesus Christ (1 Corinthians 1:2; 1 Thessalonians 1:1).
+We teach the existence of the local church, consisting of a company of believers in Jesus Christ, baptized on a credible profession of faith, and associated in worship, service, and fellowship (1 Corinthians 1:2; 1 Thessalonians 1:1).
 In every Local Church there may be those who profess to be believers but are not true believers (Matthew 7:21-22; Titus 1:15-16; Jude 1:4).

 Communion is an act of obedience whereby a Christian remembers the sacrifice of Christ, proclaims the death of Christ, and anticipates the glories of Christ’s kingdom to come (Luke 22:19; 1 Corinthians 11:24).
-Communion is not a means of salvation or grace.
+Communion is not a means of salvation.
 Communion is only for believers who are not living in unrepentant sin (1 Corinthians 11:17-34).